 We’re positive that El Drugstore only serves the finest of ingredients.
 The food, service and entertainment was fantastic.
 It’s a quirky, funky little restaurant with a great feel.

 We’re certain that the yerba maté served at El Drugstore was the best yerba maté ever.
-So, it must be an aquired taste.
+So, it must be an acquired taste.

 To see more about lovely Colonia: